MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 instructions associated with a checkpoint to arrive before beginning to process it.

-The encoder always has at least one checkpoint in the NEW state.
+The encoder typically has at least one checkpoint in the NEW state.
 Flushing a checkpoint is a two-step operation.
 First, the checkpoint's management stream is closed.
 At that time, the encoder's NEW checkpoint becomes PENDING.
 The decoder moves its NEW checkpoint directly to LIVE and responds with an ACK_FLUSH